ValentinIllich/WorkTracking/README.md

 Extended features:

 - automatic tracking of breaks during recording (more than 5 minutes)
-- export of spent times per day / week / month /year into clipboard (EXCel format)
+- export of spent times per day / week / month / year into clipboard (EXCel format)
 - ability of an optional automatic addition of break times if work exceeds a certain limit